crosire/reshade/dep/gl3w/README.rst

 gl3w_ is the easiest way to get your hands on the functionality offered by the OpenGL core profile specification.

-Its main part is a simple gl3w_gen.py_ Python script that downloads the Khronos_ supported glcorearb.h_ header and generates gl3w.h and gl3w.c from it.
-Those files can then be added and linked (statically or dynamically) into your project.

 Example
 -------